on the BeagleBone Black

 See the Download link below for more detailed information on the releases.

-Have fun with the new code and thanks for your patience.
+We hope you will like the latest hamvoip V1.5 code and thank you for your patience.
 This is a volunteer effort and sometimes things get delayed.
-Join the arm-allstar forum for the latest news and information and discussion about the BBB and RPi2/3 releases.
+Please join the arm-allstar forum for the latest news and information and discussion about the BBB and RPi2/3 releases.

 We are often asked why Allstar with all of the new RF digital repeaters and their VOIP connection schemes out there.
 The best answer is open source, quality audio, and freedom to do what you want.
 Dstar, Fusion, DMR, etc are all at least partially if not completely proprietary systems.
 In most cases the VOIP connection system that makes them somewhat like Allstar is proprietary.
 Code plugs, Rooms, etc. all make for a confusing and hard to maintain system.
 It also makes a system which is managed much like IRLP.
 The individual users has little control other than to connect somewhere.
 Then there is the lousy audio that goes along with the current Amateur Radio digital RF schemes.